tournepivoine/shinpokered-fr/README.md

 	  - player/enemy pkmn is fully paralyzed or after hurting itself in confusion
     - Crash damage from jump kicks and pkmn hurting itself cannot be Countered
   - To prevent infinite loops, Rage ends after 2 to 3 turns (attack boosts are kept)
+  - Non-link enemy mons now have PP, so always run checks for 0 PP during the disable effect
   - Fixed an issue with Disable's counter on slower 'mons

 - Graphical Fixes
+  - Gym leader names have been restored on the trainer card
+    - These were removed during localization as a simple and expedient solution
+    - So this is more of a correction to the localization than a strict graphical error
+  - Restored intro "Presents" for all builds as localizers did not need to do this for Nintendo of America
   - Glitched sprites can no longer cause a buffer overflow that corrupts the hall of fame
   - Returning from the status screen when an opponent is in substitute/minimize no longer glitches the graphics
   - PC graphic restored to celadon hotel
   - A tile in cinnabar mansion 3f is slightly modified to prevent getting permanently stuck
   - A tile in cerulean cave 1f adjusted so there isn't a walkable cliff tile
+  - Added ledge to route 25 to prevent softlock
   - After defeating the cerulean burglar rocket, the guard itself always moves to prevent getting stuck in the front door
   - No more ABCD glitched sprites when using teleport without a super gameboy
   - The transitional frame when turning 180 degrees now shows correctly